Capgemini/msft-release-extensions/README.md

 #####  Use the extension as a pipeline task in your azure devops yaml pipeline to run Security Scan on API's
-You will also need to use **PublishTestResults@2** task with this extension in order to publish test result after scan is completed. below is the example which shows how to use it in YAML pipeline.
+You will also need to use **PublishTestResults@2** task with this extension in order to publish test results after the scan is completed.
+Below is the example which shows how to use it in YAML pipeline.

 ```
 - task: capgemini-uk-msft-owaspscan-extensions@0
       inputs:
         azureSubscription: '{azure connection name}'
-        ResourceGroupName: 'owasp-demos-rg'
+        ResourceGroupName: '{resource group name}'
         Location: 'UK South'
         VNet: 'aci-vnet'
         Subnet: 'aci-subnet'